Spin and thermal current scaling at a $Y$-junction of XX spin chains

-Motivated by the above observations, in this work, we characterize the FPs of a Y-junction of XX spin chains from the perspective of their RG flow.
-To map out the RG flow diagram and to characterize the various RG FPs, we make a combined use of perturbative RG methods combined with conformal field theory methods.
+Motivated by the above observations, in this work, we map out the phase diagram and the FPs of a Y-junction of XX spin chains by making a combined use of perturbative RG methods combined with conformal field theory methods.
 Doing so, we derive the spin and the heat conductance tensor at the FPs, with emphasis on the magnonic equivalent of the WF \cite{Nakata2015}.
-In particular, after discussing in detail the physical properties of the various strongly interacting FPs of the system, we highlight the instability of the topological Kondo (TK) FP under XY interaction anisotropy at the junction, which prompts special care in tuning the microscopic parameters in experiments.
+Our results eventually enable us to discuss in detail the physical properties of the various strongly interacting FPs of the system and, in particular, to highlight the instability of the topological Kondo (TK) FP under XY interaction anisotropy at the junction, which prompts special care in tuning the microscopic parameters in experiments.

 The paper is organized as follows: in Section \ref{modham}, we introduce the model Hamiltonian of our system, as well as the spin and heat currents.
 In Section \ref{ph_dia}, we present the phase diagram of the junction.
 The following Sections contain the heat conductance and the discussion of the WF around the various FPs.
 In particular, in Section \ref{pefu} we lay out the perturbative approach around the disconnected FP, while in Section \ref{s_fixed} and \ref{sicatopo} we respectively discuss the Ising and the TK FPs.
 We summarize our results in Section \ref{concl}.
 Various Appendixes contain further details about the Keldysh formalism, the RG procedure and the effective theories at the FPs.